Evaluation of amplifier parameters

 Setting up the amplifier model

-Next, set up the model in the blue sections step by step:
+Next, set up the model step by step in the blue sections:

 -

-Select Algorithm and Architecture (section #1) - specify the model type and DPD method (e.g. NLMS).
-Depending on the algorithm selected, you will need to specify the convergence step or confidence and forgetting factor.
-For Moore-Penrose algorithm no additional parameters are set.
+Selection of algorithm and architecture (section No. 1) — the type of model and the DPD method (for example, NLMS) are set.
+Depending on the algorithm chosen, you will need to specify the convergence step or the degree of trust and the forgetting factor.
+No additional parameters are specified for the Moore-Penrose algorithm.

 -